KOTOR-Community-Portal/mod-builds/content/faq.md

 ### Will you be available to troubleshoot installation issues/mod compatibility/problems I'm having with these builds?

 Yes, of course.
-The fastest way to get in touch with me is to join the KOTOR [Discord](https://discord.gg/MxYDSG2FZu) and post in the #tech_support channel—I'll get back to you as soon as I can.
+The fastest way to get in touch with me is to join the KOTOR Discord and post in the [#tech_support channel](https://discord.gg/kotor#tech_support) —I'll get back to you as soon as I can.
 Alternatively, for a slower but possibly more convenient response, you can [send me a PM on Deadly Stream](https://deadlystream.com/profile/24368-snigaroo/) or reach out on the Steam Guide for the version of the build you're currently using.
 I might not be able to fix your problem, but I can at least try to pinpoint what's happening.

 ## Content